 For each of total veteran new hires, disabled veteran new hires, and veterans onboard, departments and agencies receive 1 to 4 scores based on how their percentages compare to the group average percentage on veteran hiring or veterans onboard.
 On each of these measures, they receive a 4-exemplary (EX) if their percentage exceeds the group average by two or more percentage points, a 3-highly effective (HE) if their percentage exceeds the group average by more than one but less than two percentage points, a 2-effective (E) if their percentage exceeds the group average by one or less percentage points, and a 1-needs improvement (NI) if their percentage falls below the average.
-A department or agency may also receive an automatic exemplary (EX) rating on veteran hiring if it meets or exceeds 25 percent, on disabled veteran hiring if it meets or exceeds 25 percent.
+A department or agency may also receive an automatic exemplary (EX) rating on veteran hiring if it meets or exceeds 25 percent, on disabled veteran hiring if it meets or exceeds 10 percent, and on veterans onboard if it meets or exceeds 25 percent.

 For veteran retention, departments and agencies receive 1 to 4 scores based on how their veteran retention percentages compare to their own non-veteran retention percentages (and not, in this case, to the group average for veterans per se).
-They receive a 4-exemplary (EX) if their veteran retention percentage is five or less percentage points below their non-veteran retention percentage, a 3-highly effective (HE) if their veteran retention percentage is less than eight but more than five percentage points below their non-veteran retention percentage, a 2-effective (E) if their veteran retention percentage is less than 10 but more than eight percentage points below their non-veteran retention percentage, and a 1-needs improvement if their percentage is 10 or more percentage points below their non-veteran retention percentage.
+They receive a 4-exemplary (EX) if their veteran retention percentage is five or less percentage points below their non-veteran retention percentage, a 3-highly effective (HE) if their veteran retention percentage is less than eight but more than five percentage points below their non-veteran retention percentage, a 2-effective (E) if their veteran retention percentage, and a 1-needs improvement if their percentage is 10 or more percentage points below their non-veteran retention percentage.